Skip to main content

 Financial Statements Overview

 Financial statements are the business world's equivalent of a medical check-up.
-They offer a comprehensive overview of an organization's financial condition, including details about its profitability, cash flow, and overall worth.
+They provide an overview of an organization's financial condition, including profitability, cash flow, and overall worth.

 There are four types of financial statements, each with a unique purpose:

-• Income statement: An income statement is a summary of your company’s financial performance.
-It shows the revenue, expenses (including taxes), and profit your company generated over a specific accounting period.
+• Income statement: An income statement summarizes your company’s financial performance, showing revenue, expenses (including taxes), and profit over a specific accounting period.

-• Statement of changes in equity: The statement of changes in equity (SOCE) - also known as the statement of retained earnings or statement of owners’ equity - gives a detailed account of how shareholders’ equity has changed over time.
+• Statement of changes in equity: The statement of changes in equity (SOCE) — also known as the statement of retained earnings or statement of owners’ equity — details how shareholders’ equity has changed over time.
 Equity can change for various reasons, such as adding or withdrawing capital and paying dividends.

 • Balance sheet: The balance sheet shows what the company owns (assets), owes (liabilities), and the stake held by shareholders (equity).
-Think of it as a snapshot of your company’s financial condition on a given day.
+It’s a snapshot of your company’s financial condition on a given day.

 • Cash flow statement: The cash flow statement summarizes cash inflow and outflow.
-This statement is especially important for startups since many of them go out of business due to their inability to manage cash effectively.
-Even if you’re profitable, you can run out of cash—profit generated during a year does not equal cash generated during a year.
+This statement is crucial for startups since many fail due to their inability to manage cash effectively.
+Even if you’re profitable, you can run out of cash — profit generated during a year does not equal cash generated during a year.

 Why Are Financial Statements Important?

 • Make informed decisions: The financial data in financial statements can guide strategic decisions.
-For example, the income statement shows revenue growth and operating income—two key elements you need to evaluate if you’re considering dropping a product line.
+For example, the income statement shows revenue growth and operating income — two key elements to evaluate if you’re considering dropping a product line.

-• Raise capital: When raising new equity or debt capital, lenders and investors will need to look at your capital structure, profitability, and other details from your financial statements.
+• Raise capital: When raising new equity or debt, lenders and investors will assess your capital structure, profitability, and other details from your financial statements.

-• Comparative analysis: Financial statements help you compare your business’s performance with industry benchmarks, such as seeing how your gross margin compares to your closest competitors.
+• Comparative analysis: Financial statements help you compare your business’s performance with industry benchmarks, like how your gross margin compares to competitors.

 When preparing financial statements, you have two options:

-1. Use accounting software to handle almost every part of the process.
-These accounting systems automatically update financial statements in real time when you record day-to-day transactions, making statement preparation easy.
+1. Use accounting software to manage the process.
+These systems automatically update financial statements in real time when you record transactions, making preparation straightforward.

 2. Prepare your statements manually.
-I’ll walk through how to do this in the next section of this article.
+I’ll explain how to do this in the next section.

-While there is a difference in the accounting standards between GAAP and IFRS, the purpose of each financial statement remains the same.
+Despite differences in GAAP and IFRS accounting standards, the purpose of each financial statement remains the same.

 Step 1: Prepare a Trial Balance

 A trial balance is a summary of open accounts in your books.
-Here’s how to prepare a trial balance:
+Here’s how to prepare one:

 1. Record Transactions

-Recording transactions is the gateway through which all the information needed to prepare financial statements flows.
-Sales, purchases, returns—every transaction impacts your financial statements.
+Recording transactions is the gateway for preparing financial statements.
+Every transaction, including sales, purchases, and returns, impacts your financial statements.

-The old-school method was to record these transactions in a journal; however, using accounting software means you can just enter transaction details into the accounting system - the system takes care of the rest.
+The old-school method was to record transactions in a journal.
+However, using accounting software means you can just enter transaction details into the system, and it takes care of the rest.

 2. Post Journal Entries to Sub-Ledger Accounts

-The next step is to post journal entries to sub-ledger accounts, which are accounts that record details and provide more context than the overarching general ledger.
-Sales transactions are posted to the sales ledger, credit sales are recorded in the accounts receivable ledger, and so on - you get the idea.
+Next, post journal entries to sub-ledger accounts, which record details and provide more context than the general ledger.
+Sales transactions go to the sales ledger, credit sales to the accounts receivable ledger, and so on.

-The sub-ledger accounts are then aggregated into five general ledger categories (income, expenses, assets, liabilities, and equity).
+The sub-ledger accounts are aggregated into five general ledger categories: income, expenses, assets, liabilities, and equity.

 Join North America’s most innovative collective of Tech CFOs.